Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

  ## Issues/Bugs:

   - Rendering Responsive design to mobil device (Review-site: client div at break point 360).
-  - Rendering map on Responsive design, Mobil dive(Our Package: Map rendering).
+  - Rendering map on Responsive design, Mobil device(Our Package: Map rendering).
+  - Navbar interaction on responsive design.
   - Destination location on Map, is not working.
   - Map icone are not working.